-This document constitutes a specification for a specific type of software assurance tool, which is referred to here as web application scanner.
+This document constitutes a specification for a particular type of software assurance tool, which is referred to here as a web application security scanner.

-Web application scanner is an automated program that examines web applications for potential security vulnerabilities [Fong and Okun].
-In addition to searching for web application specific vulnerabilities, the tools also look for software coding errors, such as buffer overflows.
+A Web application security scanner is an automated program that examines web applications for potential security vulnerabilities [Fong and Okun].
+In addition to searching for web application-specific vulnerabilities, the tools also look for software coding errors.

-This document specifies basic functional requirements for web application scanner tools used in evaluations of application layer software on the web.
-Production tools should have capabilities far beyond those indicated here.
+This document specifies basic functional requirements for web application security scanner tools used in evaluations of application layer software on the web.
+Production tools will have capabilities far beyond those indicated here.
 Many important attributes, like cost and ease of use, are not covered.

-The purposes of the web application scanner tool specification are:
+The purpose of the web application security scanner specification is to:

-- to define a minimum (mandatory) level of functions that must be available in the tool in order for the purchaser and vendors to qualified the product, - to produce unambiguous clauses as to what is required in order to conform, and - to build consensus on tool functions and requirements toward the evaluation of software security assessment tools for behavior and effectiveness.
+- define a minimum (mandatory) level of functionality in order for the purchaser and vendor to qualify the product, - · produce unambiguous clauses as to what is required in order to conform, and - build consensus on tool functions and requirements toward the evaluation of software security assessment tools for behavior and effectiveness.

-The functionality described herein may be embedded in a larger tool with more functionality.
+The minimum functionality described herein may be embedded in a larger tool with more functionality.
 The functionality could also be covered by several specialized tools.

-The functional requirements are the basis for developing test suites to measure the effectiveness of web application scanner tools.
+The functional requirements are the basis for developing test suites to measure the effectiveness of web application security scanners.
 Accompanying documents detail test cases and methods to ascertain to what extent a tool meets these requirements.